aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 ### 6. Update IAM Policy for new Lambda function

 There is one remaining task we have to complete here which is to add a new policy to <b>iamRoleStatements</b> so our Lambda can write to the new DynamoDB table.
+Don't forget that we can use the <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/guide/functions/#permissions">function permissions documentation</a> as our reference point.

 If we look into tallyUnicorn.js, the first function <b>updateDispatchedUnicornCount</b> invokes the DynamoDB service to increment a tally for the dispatched unicorn.
 We can update the policy by tacking on the new DynamoDB table Arn and the new API service to the existing stanza.
-So, it will look akin to the snippet below.
+So, we can start off by having something that looks like below:

 ```YAML
   iamRoleStatements: